elunna/nerfhack-changelog/README.md

 4. Cracked altars are destroyed by gifts/crowning.
 5. Many intrinsics can no longer be gained permanently: Invisibility, see invisible, telepathy, teleportitis, teleport control.
 Intrinsics cannot be gained permanently from eating jewelery.
 6. Pets no longer can steal from shops.
-7. Crowning requires max luck
+7. Crowning requires max luck + blessed luckstone luck
 8. Your pets are limited by charisma, doubly so on the Astral Plane.
 9. Weapons can be safely enchanted up to +11 (if +5 was the old soft limit, +11 is the new soft limit).
 10. Unicorn horns only reduce timeout for most things (except illness/vomiting) and their effectiveness depends on it's enchantment and your skill.